-Hanlon’s razor is the adage that you should “never attribute to malice that which is adequately explained by stupidity.”
-Essentially, this means that when someone does something that affects you in a negative way, you should avoid assuming that they acted out of an intentional desire to cause harm, as long as there is a different plausible explanation for their behavior.
+Hanlon’s razor is the adage that you should “never attribute to malice that which is adequately explained by stupidity”.
+Applied broadly, this principle suggests that when assessing people’s actions, you should not assume that they acted out of a desire to cause harm, as long as there is a reasonable alternative explanation.

-Applying this principle can be beneficial in a wide range of situations.
-In the following article, you will learn more about Hanlon’s razor, and about how you can implement it in various areas of life.
+Hanlon’s razor can be a beneficial principle to implement, in a variety of contexts.
+As such, in the following article you will learn more about Hanlon’s razor, and see how you can use it yourself as effectively as possible.

-Note that there are two important caveats that must be mentioned with regards to Hanlon’s razor:
+However, there are two important caveats that must be mentioned with regard to Hanlon’s razor:

 - Hanlon’s razor doesn’t have to do with whether a certain action was justified or not.
 That is, the use of Hanlon’s razor doesn’t imply that a certain action is acceptable just because it happened as a result of stupidity instead of malice.
 Rather, Hanlon’s razor is simply used in order to help you find the most likely explanation for an action, after which you can decide how to judge that action and how to respond accordingly.